jflipts/linked-connections-server/README.md

             "downloadUrl": "http://...",
             "downloadOnLaunch": false,
             "updatePeriod": "0 0 3 * * *", //every day at 3am
+            "maxPageLength": 86400000, //24hours
             "baseURIs": {
                 "stop": "http://example.org/stops/{stop_id}",
                 "route": "http://example.org/routes/{routes.route_id}",
                 "trip": "http://example.org/trips/{routes.route_id}/{trips.startTime(YYYYMMDD)}",
                 "connection:" 'http://example.org/connections/{routes.route_id}/{trips.startTime(YYYYMMDD)}{connection.departureStop}'
+            },
+            "tilingStrategy" : "multilevel",
+            "tilingOptions" : {
+                "minZoom" : 7,
+                "zoom" : 9,
+                "joinThreshold" : 200000,
+                "supportTree": true
             }
         }
     ]
 }
 ```

 Note that for defining the URI templates you can use the entity `connection` which consists of a `departureStop`, `departureTime`, `arrivalStop` and an `arrivalTime`.
 We have also noticed that using the start time of a trip (`trip.startTime`) is also a good practice to uniquely identify trips or even connections.
 If using any of the times variables you can define a specific format (see [here](https://www.w3.org/TR/NOTE-datetime)) as shown in the previous example.

+### Tiling Strategies
+Two different tiling strategies can be specified.
+If no strategy is specified, no tiling will be applied.

+- **onelevel:** All tiles are generated on a single level.
+Required tiling options:
+    - **zoom:** [number] The Slippy tiles zoom level at which the tiles are created.
+    - **supportTree [optional]:** [boolean] If the dataset should support the Tree Ontology, an internal tree of nodes will be generated

+- **multilevel:** Tiles are be generated on a multiple levels.
+Each region can only be convered by a single tile.
+Required tiling options:
+    - **zoom:** [number] The deepest Slippy tiles zoom level at which the tiles are created.
+    - **minZoom:** [number] The shallowest Slippy tiles zoom level at which the tiles are created.
+    - **joinThreshold:** [number] Threshold to decide if 4 tiles should be joined togheter to create a tile on a higher level.
+If the combined size in KB of all pages of the 4 tiles is smaller than the threshold, a new tile is created and the old ones are removed.
+    - **supportTree [optional]:** [boolean] If the dataset should support the Tree Ontology, an internal tree of nodes will be generated.
+This does not take into account minZoom.
+Levels are added until all nodes can be found from a single root node.

+NOTE: Tiling currently does not support Memento or Real-Time updates.

 ## Run it